This is a guide covering self-worth and self-esteem.

 People recognize that they are worthy of love, respect, and compassion, but that will not make them feel better about themselves if they lack achievement in certain important areas of life.

-Self-esteem is an issue that relates to our evaluation based upon self-efficacy or how well we do a certain job, or how well do we rate ourselves on a certain quality, but having a high sense of self-worth is not related to the external factors.
+Self-esteem is an issue that relates to our evaluation based upon self-efficacy or how well we do a certain job, or how well we rate ourselves on a certain quality, but having a high sense of self-worth is not related to external factors.

 If you base your self-worth on outside factors then you put your mental health at risk.